ElBowSpace/MainDev/Milestone-1/Design.md

 * Existing commercial apps that use the technology
 * Proof of concept (building a simple app)

-After careful consideration a decision was made to create Book Builder using the Django web framework which is written in the Python programming language.
+After careful consideration a decision was made to create ElbowSpace using the Django web framework which is written in the Python programming language.

 Here are the most important considerations that support this decision: